 Katina joined VCR in 2019 excited and motivated to help families, parents, and children by sharing her life experiences, prior work experience, and her education.
-She serves as a Family Mentor through PACT-STL, which involves connecting with families throughout the community to reduce entry into foster care.
+She serves as a Family Engagement Specialist through PACT-STL, which involves connecting with families throughout the community to reduce entry into foster care.
 She helps connect families to the resources that can help families be their best version of themselves.

 Outside of VCR Katina enjoys spending time with her four boys, expressing their spiritual beliefs, and networking and meeting new people from all walks of life.

 Connie joined VCR in 2020 as a Family Support Partner for the System of Care (SOC).
 She brings professional training to her work, as well as personal experiences from raising her daughter.
 She walks alongside families in their journey navigating behavioral health and social emotional supports for their child(ren).

 Outside of VCR Connie enjoys reading, planting flowers and herbs, and spending time with her family and friends.